 Mr Townsing has over 20 years experience in company finance and private equity.
-Mr Townsing is also a Non-Executive Director of Vita Life Sciences Limited (listed on the ASX).
+Mr Townsing is also an Executive Director of Vita Life Sciences Limited (listed on the ASX).

-Mr Townsing lives in Melbourne and is 59 years old.
+Mr Townsing lives in Melbourne and is 60 years old.

 Mr J M McBrayer - Company Secretary